 But you may not have gotten past that.
 Subject matter experts can lend some practical, tried-and-true advice on how to develop a communication strategy and help promote the new service you've just purchased.

-As a Reward Gateway client, our team of implementation managers help clients from start to finish in launching thousands of employee engagement programs, and can help you build engagement - while keeping your bottom line intact.
+As a Reward Gateway | Edenred client, our team of implementation managers can help you from start to finish in launching a customised employee engagement program, and can help you build engagement while keeping your bottom line intact.

-2. Use existing communication channels.
+2. Use existing communication channels

 When designing an internal communications strategy make sure to take stock of what channels are already available.

-3. Create some buzz.
+3. Create some buzz

 Now that you have an idea of what types of channels you can use, try to create a buzz for what you are trying to communicate.